techsetu/html-css/_posts/2021-04-01-introduction.md

 - Understand the basics of HTML
 - Understand the commonly used HTML tags
 keypoints:
-- HTML is one of the building block of Web.
+- HTML stands for _HyperText Markup Language_ and is one of the building block of Web.
+- Client request web page to the server and server sent the page as response.
+- Currently, the HTML5 is the default HTML version.
 ---

 We will be starting by understanding where HTML is used.
 First of all, let's perform